Hooks

 #### Related content

-* [nested-flows](https://docs.maestro.dev/maestro-flows/flow-control-and-logic/nested-flows "mention"): Understand the underlying `runFlow` command used by hooks.
+* [Nested flows](/maestro-flows/flow-control-and-logic/nested-flows.md): Understand the underlying `runFlow` command used by hooks.

-* [sequential-execution](https://docs.maestro.dev/maestro-flows/workspace-management/sequential-execution "mention"): Learn how hooks interact when running tests in a specific order.
+* [Sequential execution](/maestro-flows/workspace-management/sequential-execution.md): Learn how hooks interact when running tests in a specific order.

-* [parameters-and-constants](https://docs.maestro.dev/maestro-flows/flow-control-and-logic/parameters-and-constants "mention"): See how to manage variables within your hooks.
+* [Parameters and constants](/maestro-flows/flow-control-and-logic/parameters-and-constants.md): See how to manage variables within your hooks.